communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 Once completed the checkbox next to the item will be checked.

+- [x] Applicant: I can create a (stub) application by clicking a button and see it in a list

-- [ ] Applicant: I can choose a Fund then submit a vanilla application and see it in a list
+- [ ] Applicant: I can choose a Fund then submit a vanilla application with one click and see it in a list

+- [ ] Applicant: Uses a form to give an application a title

 - [ ] Compliance Reviewer: I can see a list of applications